Hawaii Burglary Rates and Burglary Maps

 Home Security

-A crime occurs on average every 12 minutes in Hawaii.
+A burglary occurs on average every 2.7 hours in Hawaii.
+Your home is 300% more likely to be robbed with no home security system.
 Want to protect your home?

 Home Security Companies in Hawaii